Best Dash Cams: Record the World Around You

 Cons

-Being the last of the three dashcams subjected to hands-on testing, we opted to give the Garmin 56 the best mini dash cam award.
-There may be smaller options out there, but this isn't attached to the difficult installs or many of the others.
+This is one of the dashcams subjected to hands-on testing, and afters several days of testing, we opted to give the Garmin 56 the best mini dash cam award.
+There may be smaller options out there, but by much.
 Also, this model still manages to incorporate an LCD display and 140-degree lens angle into the mix, despite being so small.
-Much to our surprise, video quality is also of high resolution regardless of the time or conditions we subjected this model to.
+The video quality is also of high resolution regardless of the time or conditions we subjected this model to.
+You can get better in larger form factor cameras, but we still found it adequate.
+We were also impressed that a unit this small offers GPS and ADAS features.
 Of course, the swiveling mount is also a nice touch worth mentioning as it helps keep setting up as simple as possible.

 Pros